Running Bug Farm

 Making Kombucha at home is much more economical, environmentally friendly & healthier then buying bottles of Kombucha at the store.
 Once you get started, you can keep going from that one original starter and even get "babies" (more SCOBY)!

-If you ordered your organic SCOBY from us you will want to refrigerate it right away & begin to culture it in no less than two days.
-It is hungry & miserable after it's trip from us to you & needs TLC.
+If you ordered your organic SCOBY from me, you will want to refrigerate it right away & begin to culture it in no less than two days.
+It is hungry & miserable after it's trip from me to you & needs TLC.
 Remember, it is alive!

 Organic black or green tea is the best choice.
 Do not use tea with flavorings or oils (an example of a flavored or oil added tea is Earl Grey).
 Use only 100% tea.
 No additives.
 Organic sugar cane is a much wiser choice than non organic.
 Genetically engineered beets are now allowed & in use on the market.
-You won't know they're GMO beets because the ingredients will simply say "sugar".
+You won't know they're GMO beets because the ingredients will simply say "sugar."
 Do not use artificial sweeteners of any kind.
-Do not use agave or honey.
+Do not use agave, honey, or maple syrup.
 Sugar cane is the only acceptable source of food for the culture.

-Turn off heat & add 3 tsp. of organic plain loose leaf black or green tea or 3 tea bags of the plain organic black or green tea of your choice.
-Add more or less depending on how strong you like your tea.
+Turn off heat & add 3 tsp. of organic plain loose leaf black or green tea.
+Or 3 tea bags of the plain organic black or green tea of your choice.
+Add more or less tea depending on how strong you like your tea.
+If you choose tea bags, make sure they are not made from plastic.
+Plastic tea a bags often have catchy names such as "pyramid" or "silken".
+Don't be fooled.
+Look for natural, untreated paper tea bags.

-Steeping for 3 - 4 min. is the average time for black or 2 - 3 min. for green.
+Steeping for 3 - 4 min. is the average time for black tea.
+Or 2 - 3 min. for green tea.
 Make sure you cover the pot while your tea is brewing.
-You don't want anything getting in your tea that shouldn't be there!
+You don't want anything getting in your brewing tea that shouldn't be there!
 After you remove the tea, let the freshly brewed tea cool (covered) to room temperature.
 Get a large stainless steel tea ball here.

-Once it is cool, add approx. 1/4 C of organic sugar cane.
+Once the tea has cooled, add approx. 1/4 C of organic sugar cane.

 Make sure the sugar dissolves completely.
-We like to do this step when the tea is luke warm, making it easier to dissolve the sugar.
-Once the sugar is dissolved & the brewed tea is at room temperature, add the brewed tea is at room temperature, add the brewed tea to your mason jar.
+I like to do this step when the tea is luke warm, making it easier to dissolve the sugar.
+Once the sugar is dissolved & the brewed tea is at room temperature, add the brewed tea to your mason jar.

 Next you add the SCOBY & the liquid (K-tea) it is floating in.
 You now need to cover the jar but it has to be able to breath.
 You can use a unbleached paper coffee filter